junxit/us-congress-bills-115/metadata.md

 - 2018-01-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-01-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 17). (text: CR 1/9/2018 H40)
 - 2018-01-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 17).(text: CR 1/9/2018 H40)
+- 2018-01-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.